 - Have you met important deadlines/commitments over the last 3 months?

 - Do you communicate effectively/share knowledge with others?

-A self-evaluation form (also known as a staff review template), might also ask an employee to evaluate a series of SMART goals (Specific, Measurable, Achievable, Realistic, and Timely), as well as establishing new SMART objectives for the next review period.
+A self-evaluation form (also known as a staff review template), might also ask an employee to evaluate a series of SMART goals (Specific, Measurable, Achievable, Realistic, and Timely), as well as establish new SMART objectives for the next review period.